robbyunderdog/pythonMusicPlayer/README.md

 # pythonMusicPlayer
-A simple python application to load and play .mp4 files.
+A simple python application to load and play .mp3, .ogg, and .wav files.